Skip to main content

 TED Democracy Philadelphia

-A series of high-profile events in Philadelphia examining modern democracy ahead of America's 250th anniversary ...
+A series of high-profile events examined modern democracy leading up to America's 250th anniversary ...

 Photo by Gilberto Tadday for TED